 Carrot Cake and Zucchini Bread, meet your cousin Green Tomato Cake.
 What to do with green tomatoes at the end of the season?
 Hmmm.
 I can’t stand to let them go to waste.
 There are a few options, but this one is the sweetest.

-This Gluten-Free Green Tomato Cake is a nice surprise.
+This Green Tomato Cake is a nice surprise.
 The green tomatoes make the cake moist and healthy-ish without tomato flavor.
 But as with any cake, the icing makes it a superstar.

 Carrot Cake and Zucchini Bread, meet your cousin Green Tomato Cake.

 You can make it rustic by using raw sugar or you can use refined sugar and make it a little more like traditional cake.
 You can even use a box cake mix.
 It doesn’t have to be gluten-free, but since I follow a gluten-free diet I of course made this gluten-free.
+You can skip the gluten-free part just by subbing out the gluten-free cake mix and Xanthan Gum with a regular yellow cake box mix or cake recipe.

 The Amazing Cream Cheese Icing is absolutely delicious and the icing is what truly makes any cake right?
 You can also use simple powdered sugar or a glaze on top if you don’t want to go with a heavier icing.